gdg-yonsei/crayon/docs/how-to-deploy.md

 > You can deploy your crayon blog with vercel.

-- A blog genereated by crayon can not deployed as static files.
+- A blog genereated by crayon can not be deployed as static files.
 - This is because it supports SSR for SEO and custom api.

-1. Open vercel website.

-2. WIP
+- For details, check [the official guide](https://vercel.com/docs/concepts/git#deploying-a-git-repository) from vercel.